jjjawad/ai-accounting-cfo/buildlog.md

   - Notes:
     - Real keys must be added manually by developer.
     - Backend and frontend will be fully wired to Supabase/Auth/AI in subsequent steps.
-  ### STEP 1.11 ‚Äî Connect GitHub Repository to Vercel and Configure Environment ‚Äî Completed
+  ### STEP 1.11 ó Connect GitHub Repository to Vercel and Configure Environment ó Completed
   - Date: December 2, 2025
   - Files CREATED:
     - vercel/